-Hidden dangers may include missing the point through carefulness (meditation one) or mistaking what's called for (meditation two), or worse, putting God under a mattress to "protect" the Holy from adventures in love and inclusion (meditation three).
+Hidden dangers may include missing the point through over-carefulness (Meditation One) or mistaking what's called for (Meditation Two), or worse, putting God under a mattress to "protect" the Holy from adventures in love and inclusion (Meditation Three).

 May you find yourself adventurously loving, -Suzanne